BuildersAI

 Technology Solutions That Actually Work

-The right technology can significantly reduce delays—but most construction software fails UK builders because it's built for American markets, requires training, or is priced for enterprise budgets.
+The right technology can significantly reduce delays, but most construction software fails UK builders because it requires training, is too complex for trades to use, or is priced for enterprise budgets.

 BuildersAI: Purpose-Built for UK Delay Prevention

-BuildersAI addresses the top causes of construction delays with features designed specifically for UK builders:
+BuildersAI addresses the top causes of construction delays with features designed specifically for UK builders.
+Free for up to 5 users.

 What Doesn't Work

-- ✗US construction software—doesn't understand UK trades, regulations, or practices
+• US construction software, does not understand UK trades, regulations, or practices

 Case Study: Reducing Delays by 35%

-Previous projects averaged 18% schedule overrun.
+The Problem: Previous projects averaged 18% schedule overrun.
 Trade coordination was managed via phone calls, WhatsApp groups, and paper schedules.
-Information got lost, subcontractors regularly arrived to find work wasn't ready, and the site manager spent 15+ hours per week on coordination admin.
+Information got lost, subcontractors regularly arrived to find work was not ready, and the site manager spent 15+ hours per week on coordination admin.

 The Results: